emadadel4/ITT/Templates/README.md

 </ol>

 > [!WARNING]
-Run the script using only official commands from this GitHub repository.
+Only run the script using official commands from this GitHub repository, and avoid downloading it from other sites.

 <pre><code>irm bit.ly/ittea | iex</code></pre>